nat-418/slowly.nvim/README.md

    - `url`            required field of the fully-qualified `git`  URL string
    - `start`          optional boolean to direct plugin to install in `start/`\*
    - `checkout`       optional string for a tag, branch, or commit to checkout
+   - `run`            optional string of a shell script to run after git commands

 *Note:* by default, all plugins install to `opt/`.